top of page

 The Vog were the first idea we had.
 Everything else has followed.

-Let us explain.
-Dartmoor, the uplands in Devon which we two call home, is a wide expanse of moorland, rocky hills, valleys, oak, ash and sycamore woods, solitary windblow pigmy trees, cawing crows, roaming ponies, pools, streams, rivers, and leats.
+Allow us to explain.
+Dartmoor, the uplands in Devon which we two call home, is a wide expanse of moorland, rocky hills, valleys, oak, ash and sycamore woods, solitary windblown pigmy trees, cawing crows, roaming ponies, pools, streams, rivers, and leats.
 It is a land of old stone: stone tors, stone circles, stone borders and boulders, stone walls, stone-marked pathways, and standing stones.
 And to add to its allure, Dartmoor is also mystery, from the mist in the mornings to the stars at night, from mossy nooks and fern-covered crannies, to old legends and recent drama.

 You've lost me, what has this got to do with your novel?